 The WL Toys 124019 is a 1/12 scale RC Car released late 2020 by WL toys and is largely identical to the hugely popular WL Toys 144001.
 Although the 124019 did however have some notable improvements as covered in my review, a bit of simple setup and tuning can improve this much more.
 In this guide I will cover how to best setup and tune your 124019 to get the best out of it without spending anything on upgrades other than consumable items like grease.
 I've already written over a dozen guides on improving the 144001 here which are applicable to this car as well but I wanted to use this guide to be very specific on the exact improvements I made since the manufacturer has fixed some of the issues mentioned in my 144001 guides here and here.

 The WL Toys 144001 is an excellent low cost hobby grade RC buggy that I ordered from Banggood.
 I've already taken free and low cost steps to improve performance in part 1 and part 2 of my upgrades guide.
 This upgrade guide here is dedicated to installing a powerful and efficient 2838 brushless system that is optimised for balance, handling and efficiency.
 It will also be much faster and reliable that the stock system.
 This upgrade is fully compatible with the new 124019 and 124018 as well and an excellent option to improve performance and battery life.
 As mentioned above the brushless upgrade I am doing here is based on a smaller, lighter more powerful motor than stock so I can get the best handling by reducing weight and improving balance.
 For this reason I have chosen a brushless 2838 sized motor (28mm diameter, 38mm can length) that runs at 4500kV.
 This is the same spec powertrain used by the premium LC Racing EMB-1 on which the 144001 is based.
 The objective is to optimise handling by removing the extremely heavy and power hungry but inefficient brushed 550 motor.
-I have not gone with a brushless motor the same size as the brushed 550 (3650, 3652, 3660) as these are really only suited to speed runs - see my speed run build guide here for more details Benefits from this 2838 brushless setup over stock will include:
+I have not gone with a brushless motor the same size as the brushed 550 (3650, 3652, 3660) as these are really only suited to speed runs - see my speed run build guide if that is the kind of build you are looking for Benefits from this 2838 brushless setup over stock will include:

 Click on any picture in this article to Embiggen or go to product linkMotor size comparison: The stock 550 weighs 271g and the new, more powerful 2838 weighs 95g.
 Damn!
 This is the second part of my free and budget upgrade walkthrough for the WL Toys 144001.
 The first part can be found here.
 These are also completely relevant for the 124019 and 124018 as well The first series of upgrades I made to the WL toys 144001 was to improve longevity and handling by getting the shock absorber fluid level right, the diffs lubed properly and camber and toe in set correctly.
 This articles expands on that by further improving the handling through minor tweaks the are either free or cost very little.
 It is really important you get the handling right to make the car more predictable, especially if you plan on power upgrades further down the line.
 The upgrades I'll detail in this article are: